 A development in which the community is also interested.
 There are many reasons for this.
 The 200,000 m2 site, with the striking chimney in the middle, is surrounded by the city.
 No one can ignore the great work or do not perceive it.
 It is therefore important to maintain a good and open neighbourhood.
 Pfleiderer is also one of the top 3 employers in the community and maintains business relations with more than 290,300 companies in the region.

 The Pfleiderer plant attracts many young people.
 Leonie Häberle is one who absolutely wanted to complete her training with the wood-based materials manufacturer.
 She is currently in her third year of training as an industrial clerk.
 Every two to three months she can gain experience in another department - alternating with schooling.
 She would like to work for Pfleiderer for the long term and has good opportunities.
-Because qualified new generation is also in the Allgäu increasingly scarce commodity and the need is there.
+Because also in the Allgaeu a qualified new generation is an increasingly scarce commodity and the need is there.